 Digital Distraction Tips

-As our students know from the Digital Scholarship page, the ENVS Program strongly supports digital technologies as essential elements in scholarly learning and communication.
+As our students know from the Digital Scholarship page, the ENVS Program has strongly supported digital technologies as essential elements in scholarly learning and communication.
 And contrary to the prevailing mood in higher education, digital devices can be highly useful in notetaking and other classroom tasks.

 But let’s face it: digital devices in the classroom can also be highly distracting.
 Here are some planning tips to help students use digital devices successfully in classroom settings.

 - Put away your mobile device.
 Though the functionality of mobile devices and laptop computers is increasingly similar, most students tend to use their mobile devices for texting and other distracting activities.
 Just put it away at the start of class and you won’t have this temptation.
 (There may be exceptions to this rule, as noted below; if so, discuss with your instructor.
 Certainly, larger devices like tablets and iPads are effective for note taking and in-class research, so you may use them.)

 - Get your laptop focus-ready.
 If you are planning to use your laptop in class, you can readily turn on Do Not Disturb on your Mac or Quiet Hours on your PC to avoid notifications (e.g., of new emails or texts).
 But these built-in features generally do not fully eliminate distractions such as social media websites or gaming apps.
 You may thus want to invest in a suitable app (e.g., Focus for Mac), which may cost you a few dollars but provides more functionality than the Mac/PC defaults.
 And if all else fails, simply go offline—that will remove most distractions, and you can still use your apps (even Google apps offline).